MASILab/PreQual/README.md

 Default = on

+**--topup\_first\_b0s\_only**

+Run `topup` with only the first b0 from each input image.
+At the time of writing, **FSL's topup cannot be parallelized**, and the runtime of topup can increase dramatically as more b0 volumes are included.
+This flag allows for faster processing at the expense of information lost from any interleaved b0s.

+Default = use ALL b0s

 **--extra\_topup\_args="string”**

 Extra arguments to pass to FSL’s `topup`. `Topup` will run with the following by default (as listed in the `/SUPPLEMENTAL/topup.cnf` configuration file) but will be overwritten by arguments passed to `--extra_topup_args`: